JotaPe-Tecnologia/micro-core-http/README.md

 ---

-## This package is a wrapper of the http package with a handful of features out of the box.
+## This package is a wrapper of the dio package with a handful of features out of the box.

 ## Platform Support